donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_R/exercise.md

 In this exercise, we are going to use the script `magic_cal_2.R` in which functions are provided to

-- save objects into data file, and
+* save objects into data file, and
-- get job/process information that can be used for the bookkeeping purpose.
+* get job/process information that can be used for the bookkeeping purpose.

+Follow the steps below:

 1. run the script interactively